macloo/python-adv-web-apps/docs/_build/html/_sources/flask_forms.rst.txt

 **Flask-WTF** provides convenient methods for working with forms in Flask.
 Forms can be built easily and also processed easily, with a minimum of code.

-Adding **Flask-Bootstrap** ensures that we can build mobile-friendly forms with a minimum amount of effort.
+Adding **Bootstrap-Flask** ensures that we can build mobile-friendly forms with a minimum amount of effort.

-Note that it is possible to build a customized form layout using Bootstrap 4 styles in a Flask template, or to build a custom form with no Bootstrap styles.
+Note that it is possible to build a customized form layout using Bootstrap styles in a Flask template, or to build a custom form with no Bootstrap styles.
 In either case, you cannot use ``{{ wtf.quick_form(form) }}`` but would instead write out all the form code in your Flask template as you would in a normal HTML file.
 To take advantage of WTForms, you would still create the form class with ``FlaskForm`` in the same way as shown above.

 An example is the demo Flask app `Books Hopper <https://books-hopper.herokuapp.com/>`_, which includes four separate Bootstrap forms: